yii-tools/forms/docs/component/checkboxlist.md

 ## Field with change label position

-The following code shows how to create a checkbox list with three items and field with change label position.
+The following code shows how to create a checkbox list with three items and a field with change label position.

 ```php
 <?php